Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/codes.md

 # Semianalytical Parametric Solvers

-The computational core of this repository focuses on solving two primary physical variables of interest: the average streaming potential, $\Phi_{\mathrm{av}}$, and the conversion efficiency, $\eta$, whose expressions are explicitly given in Section 4 of this repository.
+The computational core of this repository focuses on solving two primary physical variables of interest: the average streaming potential, $\Phi_{\mathrm{av}}$, and the conversion efficiency, $\eta$, whose expressions are explicitly given in [the Semi-analytic Solution section](https://github.com/Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/blob/main/docs/semianalytic.md#streaming-potential-and-conversion-efficiency) of this repository.
+These variables are evaluated as parametric functions, meaning their outputs depend directly on a defined set of physical and geometric inputs..
 These variables are evaluated as parametric functions, meaning their outputs depend directly on a defined set of physical and geometric inputs.

 ## 1. Average Streaming potential, $\Phi_{\mathrm{av}}$: